Lyrics: Copyright and royalties

 As of 2021, there are many websites featuring song lyrics.
 This offering, however, is controversial, since some sites include copyrighted lyrics offered without the holder's permission.
 The U.S. Music Publishers Association (MPA), which represents sheet music companies, launched a legal campaign against such websites in December 2005.
 The MPA's president, Lauren Keiser, said the free lyrics web sites are "completely illegal" and wanted some website operators jailed.

 Lyrics licenses could be obtained worldwide through one of the two aggregators: LyricFind and Musixmatch.
 The first company to provide licensed lyrics was Yahoo!, quickly followed by MetroLyrics.
 Several lyric websites are providing licensed lyrics, such as SongMeanings and LyricWiki (defunct as of 2020).

 Many competing lyrics web sites are still offering unlicensed content, causing challenges around the legality and accuracy of lyrics.
 In an attempt to crack down unlicensed lyrics web sites, a U.S. federal court has ordered LiveUniverse, a network of websites run by MySpace co-founder Brad Greenspan, to cease operating four sites offering unlicensed song lyrics.

 Academic study

 Lyrics can be studied from an academic perspective.
 For example, some lyrics can be considered a form of social commentary.
 Lyrics often contain political, social, and economic themes—as well as aesthetic elements—and so can communicate culturally significant messages.
 These messages can be explicit, or implied through metaphor or symbolism.
 Lyrics can also be analyzed with respect to the sense of unity (or lack of unity) it has with its supporting music.
 Analysis based on tonality and contrast are particular examples.
 Former Oxford Professor of Poetry Christopher Ricks famously published Dylan's Visions of Sin, an in-depth and characteristically Ricksian analysis of the lyrics of Bob Dylan; Ricks gives the caveat that to have studied the poetry of the lyrics in tandem with the music would have made for a much more complicated critical feat.

+A 2025 study, which analyzed over 20,000 lyrics of songs in the US Top 100 charts, found a "significant increase in stress-related language, alongside declines in positive sentiment and lyrical complexity over five decades."